HTGenomeAnalysisUnit/Useful_tips/RAP_usage.md

 dxpy is the CLI tool of DNA Nexus that can be used to interact with the platform, like moving files in and out, install tools, run apps etc.

+It can be installed easily using conda `conda create -n dxpy_0.327 -c bioconda -c conda-forge dxpy`

-The tool is available in the conda env `dxpy_0.227`
+For popgen users the tool is available in the conda env `dxpy_0.327`

 ## Login and connect to a project